 How to Install and Use K3D

 I have discovered K3D a bit late but it is one of the best tools for local Kubernetes development It does not run your Kubernetes cluster inside a virtual machine just like Minikube does.
 It uses Docker and allows you to create multi-node clusters.
-You may want to check their official page for more information.
+You may want to check page for more information.

 I followed the official documentation to installK3D